-The inclusion of the connection to Brandon Bryant’s situation will prove significant, not only for Bryant who is still incarcerated and undergoing legal proceedings relating to his charge of “threats and undue influence in official and political matters”.
+The inclusion of the connection to Brandon Bryant’s situation will prove significant, not only for Bryant who is still incarcerated and undergoing legal proceedings relating to his charge of “threats and undue influence in official and political matters.”
 Only time will tell if these legal demands will be addressed adequately or at all.
 Anyone who has given public comment before the City Council knows how easy it seems to be for them to ignore public comment.
-Mr. Hunt will soon find out if they think they can ignore formal legal demands with the same impunity.

-The chilling images of police snipers perched atop the courthouse roof and SWAT teams in armored vehicles rolling down the streets give silent testimony to the shock-and-awe power that can and will be brought to bare against those who attack the City’s armed enforcers.
+The chilling images of police snipers perched atop the courthouse roof and SWAT teams in armored vehicles rolling down the streets give silent testimony to the shock-and-awe power that can and will be brought to bare against those who threaten to expose Engen’s game.
 Monopoly of force is a reliable, time-tested tactic of the powerful to assert dominance.
 But TIF activists who now feel vulnerable in Missoula’s tense atmosphere have never fought with the weapons of war that were employed by law enforcement during the February lockdown.

 TIF activists have only ever fought with their words, satire and art.
 Now that the MPD has essentially acknowledged that their militarized takeover of the downtown was predicated upon an overreaction, since no armed attack on police ever took place, the fact that the whole fiasco was perpetrated ostensibly to protect Missoulians from a non-existent attacker is cold comfort.